 Arts Lab workshop participant

-‘Sara creates an unexpected platform for collective thinking and art making in an environment, ordinarily passively experienced by visitors, that is highly stimulating.
+‘Sara creates an unexpected platform for collective thinking and art making that is highly stimulating.
 She provides an art format that is inviting and accessible but also deep and aesthetically captivating.
-Many people from different backgrounds participate, enthusiastic to share in a creative way what matters to them and learning from each other.’
+Many people from different backgrounds participate, enthusiastic to share in a creative way what matters to them, and learning from each other.’

 Francesco, Venice Biennale 2024 Steward Manager, M+B Studio, Italy